ymatto/Station-Manager-2/README.md

 ## Introduction

 **Station Manager 2** is a system using [Liquidsoap](https://www.liquidsoap.info/) and [Icecast](https://icecast.org/) that makes it easy to set up and operate fully automated netradio stations.
-Shows may be defined by folders of audio files to be used as playlists, with shows scheduled to play at different times of day across the week.
+Like a traditional radio station, your netradio station can include multiple "shows", which play different tracks out of folders of music you provide.
+Shows can be scheduled to play at different times of day, across the week.
+An automated DJ reads your show schedule and handles the details for you, including spoken announcements if you want.
+Or you can tell the DJ what to do manually via telnet server.

-The main logic of Station Manager 2 is the `StationManager2.liq` Liquidsoap script file, which runs your playlist-based shows and expects to be able to output to an Icecast server for broadcast.
+The main logic of Station Manager 2 is the `StationManager2.liq` Liquidsoap script file, which runs your playlist-based shows and expects to output to an Icecast server for broadcast to the world.

 The included Text-To-Speech `TTS_server.rb` script can also be optionally used to enable automated voice synthesis for your station's DJ.
 This script must be run separately from the core docker compose setup.